Authors of section

 6. Fluoroscopy

 Fluoroscopy is essential.
-Preoperatively, it has to be assured that the C-arm can be moved around the patient freely.
+Preoperatively, it must be assured that the C-arm can be moved around the patient freely.

 Go to diagnosis